Principality of Rügen: Danish conquest and conversion

 The Danes conquered the Rani stronghold of Arkona in 1168.

 The rulers of the Rani became vassals of the Danish king, and the Slavic population was gradually Christianized.

 In the 12th century, the Duchy of Rügen not only functioned as a bridgehead for Danish expansions into Vendland, but also Rani forces successfully participated in Danish raids into Circipania and areas conquered by Pomerania's Wartislaw I in the 1120s.
 After Pomerania became part of the Holy Roman Empire in 1181, it sent out a navy in 1184 to subdue Rügen for the empire, too.

 A Danish and Rani counterattack destroyed the Pomeranian navy in the Bay of Greifswald, granting Danish access to all of the Wendish Baltic coast and making Denmark the predominant power until 1227.
 In the Battle of Bornhöved in 1227, the Danes again lost all Wendish lands except for Rügen.

 After the Danish conquest, the princes moved their capital from Charenza to nearby Rugard (now incorporated in Bergen auf Rügen).

 While the island of Rügen was incorporated into the Danish Archdiocese of Roskilde, the mainland portion was incorporated into the Saxon Bishopric of Schwerin as a compensation for the Duchy of Saxony's aid in the conquest.

-Rugia as Danish vassal
+Rügen as Danish vassal

 Tetzlav was mentioned by Saxo Grammaticus already in 1164 as a king.
 After the Danish conquest, he became a prince, and in 1170 was succeeded by his brother, Jaromar I (d.
 1218).

 After Jaromar, the succession of Slavic princes under Danish vassalage was as follows: